orsinium-labs/pyrformance/README.md

 + **Non-opinionated**.
 If pyrformance reports something, changing it will make your code faster.
 That's it.
 It won't tell you to change something just because it's a "pythonic", consistent, or whatever else.
 + **Benchmarked**.
 For each rule, we have a [true-north](https://github.com/orsinium-labs/true-north)-powered benchmark that shows that the rule indeed makes code faster.
 We don't play guessing or advice something just because a random Medium article says so.
 + **Tested**.
-We have tests for each rule, which is quite unusual for semgrep-rules you can find in the wild.
+We have tests for each rule, which is quite unusual for semgrep rules you can find in the wild.
 + **Never compromises readability**.
 We do our best to not recommend any changes that would make the code less readable, even if that would be faster.

 ## Installation